-Your device: Operating system version, system profile (including your device name and username), system uptime, system locale, IP address, system preferences, network configuration, relevant running processes, scripting additions, detected malware, apps that open automatically when your computer starts, and apps that can interfere with 1Password.
+Your device: Operating system version, system profile (including your device name and username), system uptime, system locale, IP address, system preferences, network configuration, relevant running processes, scripting additions, detected malware, jailbreak status (iOS only), apps that open automatically when your computer starts, and apps that can interfere with 1Password.

 Your browsers: Default browser, browser versions, plugins and extensions, browser settings, certificate preferences, code signatures, and application scripts.

 1Password: 1Password version and distribution method, location on disk, preferences, and purchase details.

-Your 1Password accounts: Account and user UUIDs (universally unique identifiers), versioning information, keyset overview, server location, vault UUIDs, vault permissions, number of items (including trashed, rejected, and large items), and unsynced items listed by UUID.
+Your 1Password accounts: Account and user UUIDs (universally unique identifiers), versioning information, keyset overview, server location, vault UUIDs, vault permissions, number of items (including archived, deleted, rejected, and large items), and unsynced items listed by UUID.

-Your standalone vaults: Vault name and UUID, sync method, location on disk, number of items and files (including file size), and backups (including date, number of items, and location on disk).
+Your standalone vaults (1Password 7 and earlier): Vault name and UUID, sync method, location on disk, number of items and files (including file size), and backups (including date, number of items, and location on disk).